bintoca/dbuf/codec.md

 ## Initial Structure

-After the optional symbols mentioned above, the structure of a DBUF stream follows the semantics of the [bind](./registry/specs/bind.md) symbol's type and data components.
-The literal [bind](./registry/specs/bind.md) symbol is implicit and omitted from the beginning of the stream.
-The first value will be a varint encoded symbol starting the type component of the [bind](./registry/specs/bind.md).
-The end of the [bind](./registry/specs/bind.md) data component is considered the end of the DBUF stream.
+After the optional symbols mentioned above, the structure of a DBUF stream follows the semantics of the [parse_type](./registry/specs/parse_type.md) symbol's type and data components.
+The literal [parse_type](./registry/specs/parse_type.md) symbol is implicit and omitted from the beginning of the stream.
+The first value will be a varint encoded symbol starting the type component of the [parse_type](./registry/specs/parse_type.md).
+The end of the [parse_type](./registry/specs/parse_type.md) data component is considered the end of the DBUF stream.
 Any data in the bit stream after this point MUST be ignored.
-A DBUF stream contains exactly one [bind](./registry/specs/bind.md) structure, never a sequence of structures.
-If a sequence is desired, the data should be defined as a [type_array](./registry/specs/type_array.md) inside the single [bind](./registry/specs/bind.md).
+A DBUF stream contains exactly one [parse_type](./registry/specs/parse_type.md) structure, never a sequence of structures.
+If a sequence is desired, the data should be defined as as such inside the single [parse_type](./registry/specs/parse_type.md).

 ## Symbols that affect parsing